Victor Stabin: Early life and education

 Stabin was born in Brooklyn.
-His, father, Jack Stabin, invented scientific instrumentation and worked on the Manhattan Project.
+His, father, Jack Stabin worked on the Manhattan Project.
 His mother Florence was a piano teacher in Brooklyn.

 Stabin began his formal education as an artist at the Art Students League of New York attending summers from age 13 to 17.
 He also attended the High School of Art and Design from which he graduated in 1972.
 He then studied at Los Angeles' Art Center College of Design before continuing his education at the School of Visual Arts in New York City.

 Early career

 Stabin began his career as an illustrator.
 He worked for numerous different publications including Newsweek, The New York Times, Time Magazine and Rolling Stone as well as designing book covers for publishers Penguin Books, Random House and others.
-Some of his most well-known work as an illustrator includes painting nine stamps for the United States Postal Service, the cover for KISS' album Unmasked, and a mural for RCA/BMG’s headquarters.
+Some of his most well-known work as an illustrator includes painting nine stamps for the United States Postal Service, the cover for KISS' album Unmasked, and a mural for RCA/BMG's headquarters.